cloudblog004/fantasticfoodies/content/en/posts/1555-steps-to-prepare-quick-healthy-sandwich.md

 - "1 tbsp Olive Oil"
 recipeinstructions:
 - "I use frozen chicken pattie.
 Fried in oil till golden from both sides"
 - "Cut brown bread slice in 1/2.
 Spread cream cheese on slices.
-Place salad leaves,cucumber &amp; tomato slices.cut patty in half and place over salad"
+Place salad leaves,cucumber & tomato slices.cut patty in half and place over salad"
 - "Cover the other slice and press together and warm up in pan for couples of minute.start morning with healthy diet."
 - "Ready to serve and ENJOY!"
 categories: